 Reading the Processed Food Addiction textbook alone does not prepare someone to take another person through the long process of recovery from processed food addiction.
 Peer support in recovery is the process of offering an addicted person many small steps forward over multiple years.
 Becoming skilled in peer support means you gain many crucial abilities that could make all the difference in helping another person regain their vibrancy.
-Being an ARC Manager with the Food Addiction Recovery Advocate (FARA) Certification means you have the confidence to adopt the right encouraging compassionate tone with someone who is suffering.
+Becoming a trained ARC Manager means you have the skills and confidence to adopt the right encouraging, compassionate tone with someone who is suffering.

 What are some of the skills people learn in the training?
-Why couldn’t someone do this on their own?
+Why couldn’t you do this on your own?

 Does this happen on a one-on-one basis?

 The science shows this process needs to take place in a group in order to take advantage of our natural conformance drive.
 Following the example of a group is one of the most powerful forces for changing behavior.